swimlane/pyews/README.md

 docker run pyews
 ```

-I am new to Unit Testing, but I am working on that as time permits.
-If you would like to help, I wouldn't be sad about it. :)

 ## Release History

-* 0.0.1
+* 1.0.0
-    * Initial release of pyews and it is still considered a work in progress
+   * Initial release of py-ews to PyPi
+* 1.0.1
+   * Updating Documentation with new reference links

 ## Meta